Electricity & Gas in Manchester, Greater Manchester in 2021

 |Greater Manchester Cadent Gas Non-Emergency Number||Monday to Friday 9am to 5pm||0345 835 1111|

-Mancunians can reach out to Greater Manchester's local gas or electricty to discuss the following topics:
+Mancunians can reach out to Greater Manchester's local gas or electricity distributors to discuss the following topics:

 - Power shortage